mhoran/weechatRN/README.md

 /set relay.network.password <your secret password>
 ```

+Note that weechatRN requires the relay to be configured with the "weechat" protocol, not the "irc" protocol.

 ### Webserver configuration (probably not needed):

 If you need to proxy though another host and happen to be using Caddy as your webserver, you can use my config file below: